cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 no pre-agreed session identifier is available. {{BGHJ24}} also shows how a unique session id sid\_output can be generated along with the protocol for applications that do not have a session identifier input available.

-## Party identifiers and relay attacks {#sec-considerations-ids}
+## Party identifiers {#sec-considerations-ids}
-The protocol assures that both communication partners have had the same view on the communication transcript and the inputs CI and sid.
+The protocol assures that both communication partners have had the same view on the communication transcripts and the inputs CI and sid.

-If CPace is instantiated without identity strings for A or B in its input it will anonymously create a key with any party in posession of the
+If CPace is instantiated without unique identity strings for A or B in its inputs it will anonymously create a key with any party in posession of the
-PRS string and cannot give any guarantee regarding the identity of the communication partner.
+PRS  and cannot give any guarantee regarding the identity of the communication partner.
+A protocol instance running on a party P might even be communicating with a second protocol instance also running on P.
-This setting is not explicitly covered in the security paper {{AHH21}}, however {{BFK09}} can give some guidance here where the PACE protocol as used in travel documents such as passports is analyzed.
-The analysis in {{BFK09}} assumes clear initiator and responder roles.
-If an application has no access to party identities and aims at deriving a shared key from a low-entropy secret it SHALL use CPace in initiator-responder mode.

-If unique strings identifying one or both protocol partners are included either as part of the channel identifier CI or the associated data fields ADa, ADb, then ISK will provide implicit authentication also regarding the included party identities.

-Incorporating party identifier strings is important for fending off unknown-key-share attacks.
-Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
-An adversary might relay messages from an honest user A, who aims at interacting with user B, to a party C instead.
-If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B.
-If A is allowing for multiple concurrent sessions the adversary may also relay messages of A back to A such that A interacts with itself {{HS14}}.

-The requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) also needs to be included as part of the party identity.

-For instance if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
-E.g. a client instance on A may be maliciously redirected to a second client instance on B while it expects to be connecting to a server on B. This will work if client and server instances on B share the same
-PRS secret and the identity strings do not include information on the respective roles.

-As a result the following guidance SHALL be followed regarding party identifiers if guarantees regarding the identities are requested from CPace.
+### Guidance regarding party identifier integration

-- If an application layer's security relies on CPace for checking party identities, it SHALL integrate the party identifiers that are to be checked in the CPace protocol run within CI or ADa/ADb as specified below.
+If an application layer's security relies on CPace for checking party identities, it SHALL integrate the party identifiers that are to be checked in the CPace protocol run within CI or ADa/ADb as specified below.

-- Identity strings that are to be authenticated that are available for both communication partners at protocol start SHOULD be integrated as part of CI.
+- If CPace is used in initiator-responder mode, identity strings that are to be authenticated that are available for both communication partners at protocol start SHOULD be integrated as part of CI.

-  If both identities are available before protocol start and need to be checked by CPace then the protocol SHALL be used in initiator-responder mode and the initiator's identity SHALL be placed first within CI.
+  If both party identifiers are integrated into CI an ordering SHALL apply.
+It is recommended to place the initiator`s identity first and the responder`s identity second.

   Integration of identity strings in CI avoids the need of an explicit subsequent check for the identity strings which may be omitted or implemented incorrectly without notice.
 It also strengthens the security properties with respect